Olivier-Boudeville/us-web/doc/us-web-access-logging.rst

 Awstats Configuration
 ---------------------

-Log analysis will be triggered periodically by the US-Web server rather than on-demand via CGI Perl scripts, and its result, i.e. the web pages generated from the access logs, will be available in the meta website (ex: ``mymeta.foobar.org``; refer to `Auto-generated Meta Website`_ for more information).
+Log analysis will be triggered periodically by the US-Web server rather than on-demand via CGI Perl scripts, and its result, i.e. the web pages generated from the access logs, will be available in the meta website (e.g. ``mymeta.foobar.org``; refer to `Auto-generated Meta Website`_ for more information).

 More precisely, and as already mentioned, in the US-Web log directory (see ``us_web_log_dir``), dedicated access and error log files will be generated for each known virtual host.
 For example the accesses to a ``baz.foobar.org`` virtual host will be written by the US-Web server in a corresponding ``access-for-baz.foobar.org.log`` file.